Want to learn more about Pothos Trivia

 Get individual care schedule and reminders for your plant with our app Planta.
 Never kill a plant again!

-Pothos plants (or Epipremnum aureum) are very beginner-friendly, as they are known to be forgiving of a missed watering every now and then.
+Pothos plants, Epipremnum aureum, are very beginner-friendly, as they are known to be forgiving of a missed watering every now and then.
 They're also suitable for a variety of different home environments.
 Their preference is bright, indirect light, but it's also safe to place your pothos in a more shaded corner if you have other more demanding plants that are occupying your window ledge.

 Looking for an easy-care office plant?
 Pothos can do well even in locations with only artificial lighting, and their attractive foliage will help brighten up any workspace!

-Pothos have pretty heart-shaped leaves which can also come in various variegated varieties - this is where parts of the leaves lack green pigmentation, leading to some fun patterning!
+Pothos have pretty heart-shaped leaves which also come in variegated varieties - this is where parts of the leaves lack green pigmentation, leading to some fun patterning!

-Pothos plants also grow very fast - they can develop long, trailing vines that can potentially become a jungle-like tangle if left unattended!
-If you want to avoid this, just keep an eye on them and gently shake them out every now and then to separate them.
+Pothos plants also grow very fast - developing long, trailing vines that can potentially become a jungle-like tangle if left unattended!
+If you want to avoid this, just keep an eye on them and gently shake them out separate them every once in awhile.

 Thanks to its aerial root system, pothos can grow almost straight up a tree or wall, so let it climb!